• Skip to primary navigation

 The hardest part so far for me with campfire cooking is making good coals and keeping them going.
 From what I read, that IS the hardest part.

-We have a 3 foot in diameter concrete circle that serves as our outdoor cooking area.
+We have a 3-foot in diameter concrete circle that serves as our outdoor cooking area.
 Its fabulous for safety and even for some cooking, especially homemade s’mores (the true purpose of any campfire, after all).
 BUT my husband and I have decided that we’d like to create a kind of trough for outdoor cooking.

 There’s s’more and meat grilling campfire cooking and then there’s campfire COOKING.
 You need room and you need coal production to get an entire meal cranked out.
 For more information on how to cook over an open flame, try this book.
-Or this book.

 To learn to build a good cook fire, click here.